Lab-Data-Concepts/dscsa/doc/20_Design.md

 Approach is based on grouping the smallest packages into groups instead of removing packages from groups(e.g. lots)

 An alternative design by [Middle East Medicine](https://www.middleeastmedicalportal.com/a-blockchain-based-approach-for-drug-traceability-in-healthcare-supply-chain/) is to bundle packages by lot number and handle distribution of the packets on an existing blockchain like Ethereum.

-## Installation

-Reference [OpenZeppelin](https://docs.openzeppelin.com/learn/) for details in setting up your environment.
-This repository was built on Windows and Visual Code.
-A brief summary is provided in the [10_Installation.md](10_Installation.md).

 ## Common Development Commands